-As of December 31, 2021 and 2020, the Parent Company's deferred tax assets have not been recognized in respect of carryforward benefit of NOLCO that are available for offset against future taxable income for three succeeding years because management believes that it is more likely than not that the tax benefits will not be realized in the future.
-As of December 31, 2021 and 2020, unrecognized deferred tax assets amounted to $\mathbb{P}3.16$ million and $\mathbb{P}3.74$ million, respectively.
+As of December 31, 2022 and 2021, the Parent Company's deferred tax assets have not been recognized in respect of allowance for impairment losses and carryforward benefit of NOLCO that are available for offset against future taxable income for the succeeding years because management believes that it is more likely than not that the tax benefits will not be realized in the future.
+As of December 31, 2022 and 2021, unrecognized deferred tax assets amounted to ₱4.16 million and ₱4.19 million, respectively.

-Deferred tax assets as of December 31, 2021 and 2020 amounted to ₱11.33 and ₱13.10 million, respectively (see Note 20).
+Deferred tax assets as of December 31, 2022 and 2021 amounted to ₱13.62 million and ₱11.33 million, respectively (see Note 20).